-4.5.1 Managing Scan Templates
+3.5.1 Managing Scan Templates

 Scan templates are the most convenient way to make use of THOR's rich set of scan options.
-Starting with ASGARD 1.10, it is possible to define scan parameters for THOR 10 and store them in different templates for later use in single scans and grouped scans.
+It is possible to define scan parameters for THOR 10 and store them in different templates for later use in single scans and grouped scans.
+The scan templates are also very helpful if you want to automate scanning via the API, as you don't have to specify all the options, but rather only the template.
+This also means you don't have to change your API request, but only the template.

 Imagine you want to use dedicated scan options for different system groups (e.g. Linux Servers, Domain Controllers, Workstations, etc.) and make sure to use exactly the same set of scan options every time you scan a particular group of systems.
-With ASGARD you can now add a scan template for every group.
+With your Management Center you can now add a scan template for every group.